NREL/edv_synthetic_smart_meter_data/README.md

 - The generated XML files will be saved ```workflow_results/Bldg_Sync_Files``` direcotry specified in ```constant.rb```.
 These data are not to be committed.

-- Skip if [BuildingSync](https://buildingsync.net/) files with sufficient building metadata imported direclty from [SEED](https://bricr.seed-platform.org/).
+- Skip if [BuildingSync](https://buildingsync.net/) files with sufficient building metadata are imported direclty from [SEED](https://bricr.seed-platform.org/).